-The Time Server 8029NTS/GPS is a multi processor system.
-For this reason a firmware update always consists of a so called Software SET including up to three (3) program releases defined by the SET version needed to be loaded into the board.
+The Time Server 8029HEPTA/GPS is a multi-processor system.
+For this reason a firmware update always consists of a so called Software SET including three (3) program releases defined by the SET version needed to be loaded into the board.

-Module 8029NTS (WebGUI: Device):
+Module 8029HEPTA (WebGUI: Device):